samuelp101/AspNetCore-Database/docs/index.md

 <div style="border: 1px solid black; margin: 1em; padding: 1em; background-color: #ffffE0;">
   <span style="font-weight: 600;">Note: </span>
   This is a work-in-progress book project, based on the latest stabled version of the framework.
-As in any work-in-progress project, errors and changes are expected.
+As in any work-in-progress project, frequent updates are expected.
 </div>

 ## Part-1: Introduction